gohugoio/hugo/content/en/templates/lists/index.md

 ### List Pages Without `_index.md`

 You do *not* have to create an `_index.md` file for every list page (i.e. section, taxonomy, taxonomy terms, etc) or the homepage.
-If Hugo does not find an `_index.md` within the respective content section when rendering a list template, the page will be created but with no `{{.Content }}` and only the default values for `.Title` etc.
+If Hugo does not find an `_index.md` within the respective content section when rendering a list template, the page will be created but with no `{{.Content}}` and only the default values for `.Title` etc.

 Using this same `layouts/_default/list.html` template and applying it to the `quotes` section above will render the following output.
 Note that `quotes` does not have an `_index.md` file to pull from: